nkratzke/EasyMySQL/README.md

 You can create your own user with own password by using the <code>user</code> and
 <code>password</code> parameter.
-By default the created MySQL user will get read access to all databases hosted in this container.
+By default the created MySQL user will get read access to all databases hosted by this container.

 ```Shell
 docker run -d -p 3306:3306 -e user="Nane" -e password="meins" mysqldb